descandon88/descandon88/README.md

 I have a background in Electronic Engineering and recently completed an MSc in Economics.
 My career started in the industrial sector, where I spent over 10 years working on technical and business operations before pivoting into the data field.

-Currently, I focus on building **data pipelines, analytics workflows and BI solutions** using tools such as **SQL, Python, dbt and DuckDB**.
+Currently, I focus on building **data pipelines, analytics workflows and BI solutions** using tools such as **SQL, Python, dbt and Postgresql**.
 I'm particularly interested in the **modern data stack and analytics engineering**.

 🚀 In this GitHub you will find projects related to:
 - Data pipelines